tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 ### Smoke Test

-Next, we'll test out your new Kuberentes-based MySQL cluster by trying to connect to it from a separate Pod running within the Kubernetes cluster.
+Next, we'll test out your new Kubernetes-based MySQL cluster by trying to connect to it from a separate Pod running within the Kubernetes cluster.

 The container you create will need the password for your MySQL database to be able to utilize it.
 The database was set up with a default password which you can get by running: